zackluckyf/angular-project/readme.md

 Global Dependencies

-npm install -g gulp, karma, jasmine, karma-jasmine, protractor, webpack, istanbul
+npm install -g gulp, karma, jasmine, karma-jasmine, protractor, webpack

+Controllers have state access through the main module's SetupFactory!

-Next Steps
+Next steps:

-Controllers can't access state yet:

-1) create the functions in SetupFactory to send state to database
+Need a new remove function to get rid of players(look into splice in the SetupFactory)

+Move the initialization of state to the config with the state provider,

-2) create the functions in SetupFactory to retrieve state
+keep the state updaters in the controllers modification functions to

+maintain state as players are added.
+Use the SetupFactory to make the players name camel case.

 Fix HTML and SCSS

-Create a typeahead directive (optional), harder with data being on the backend.
+Create a typeahead directive (optional)

 Create a toggle directive (loading page, also optional)